 Some countries treat certain seaweeds as hazardous, particularly if they contain more than 1,000mg of Iodine per dried kilogram of seaweed.

-Now, You may be thinking, you’ve just told me that I should be eating seaweed everyday, but Kelp far exceeds the recommended daily intake (RDI) for Iodine.
+Now, you may be thinking, ‘you’ve just told me that I should be doing all I can to get the benefits of eating seaweed‘, but Kelp far exceeds the recommended daily intake (RDI) for Iodine.
 Yes, that’s true.

 So I obviously wouldn’t encourage you to eat Kelp straight from the ocean or out of the packaging.
 There is some processing you will need to follow to make the product palatable.